 Shoppers who find good products they didn’t know they would like may buy more.
 Call it a good surprise.
-As such shoppers visit the store more to discover other products, be ready to convert.
+As such shoppers visit the store more to discover other products, and be ready to convert.
 Greet them with themes that limit abandoned carts to get that sale.

 Source It From Outside

-To build your search from scratch is a difficult mission.
+Building your search from scratch is a difficult mission.
 It’s expensive.
 Could take up to 2 years to be a truly effective eCommerce website search.
 It also requires a lot of repeated work.

 Worst of all, crashes can happen every now and then.
 List every major thing you want your search function to deliver.
 Look through a list of search vendors.
 Find a match and plug it in.

 The benefits include having predictable expenses.
 They also usually solve many cases already seen in the market.
 Here are some good examples of these search tools.

 There are also hybrid services that come with assistance from a human team regularly.

 Speed Up The Search